gatsbyjs/gatsby/docs/docs/theme-ui.md

 ## Styling MDX content

 Theme UI includes a way to style elements in MDX documents without the need to add global CSS to your site.
-This is useful for authoring Gatsby themes that can be installed alongside othere themes.
+This is useful for authoring Gatsby themes that can be installed alongside other themes.

 In your Theme UI configuration, add a `styles` object to target elements rendered from MDX.